NamesMT/starter-monorepo/INIT_PROMPT.md

 -->
 <!--
 ROO EXECUTION OPTIMIZATION INSTRUCTION:
 When performing the setup steps below (especially steps involving file modifications like removals, renaming, and context updates), analyze ALL required changes for a specific file based on the user's configuration *before* making any edits.
 Consolidate these changes into a single file modification operation (e.g., one `apply_diff` or `write_to_file` call per file) whenever feasible, instead of performing multiple separate edits on the same file.
 Read the file content only once if multiple changes are planned for it.
+Similarly, if multiple files or directories need to be deleted as part of a single logical step (like removing a demo app), consolidate these deletions into a single `execute_command` call (e.g., `rm -rf path/to/app path/to/related/config`).
 -->
 <!--
 ROO CORE DEPENDENCY PRESERVATION: